keiran-rowell/keiran-rowell.github.io/_posts/2026-01-18-fire-and-brimstone.md

 Our industries don't always out-compete the Earth's mantle for spewing fumes into the air.
 Titanic volcanic eruptions can dwarf human activity and shock short-scale climate; in 1816 the eruption of Mount Tambora in Indonesia singlethroatedly caused "the year without summer".
 The temperature plunged a couple of degrees, crops failed, and [the summer skies in Europe were glum enough to compel Mary Shelley to write *Frankenstein*](https://scied.ucar.edu/learning-zone/how-climate-works/mount-tambora-and-year-without-summer).

 Such global cooling effects are temporary; [aerosolised sulfates increase the albedo of clouds](https://climate.mit.edu/ask-mit/how-much-global-warming-has-been-hidden-cooling-effect-sulfur-produced-burning-coal-and-oil), making them reflect more incoming heat back off earth.
 Unlike some of the worst "forever chemicals" of our own creation, sulfate emissions are short lived; lasting only weeks before plummeting to the surface as acid rain.
 Nevertheless, sulfate cooling is detectable: in 2020 the International Maritime Organisation reduced the sulfur limit of shipping's dirtiest "bunker fuel" from 3.5% to 0.5%.
 Abrupt sea surface temperature rises and ocean cloud optical changes [could be measured](https://www.nature.com/articles/s43247-024-01442-3).
-This incidental inverse cloud seeding experiment does not however provide a tidy geoengineering case study to combat global warming: the respiratory and environmental consequences of runaway ($\ce{SOx}$) emissions must be taken into account.
+This incidental inverse cloud seeding experiment does not however provide a tidy geoengineering case study to combat global warming: the respiratory and environmental consequences of runaway (SO<sub>x</sub>) emissions must be taken into account.
 The processes fuelling our modern life have us in a bargain with Mephistopheles: [cleaning up our air exposes the full extent of millennia-enduring greenhouse gas emissions](https://academic.oup.com/oocc/article/4/1/kgae008/7706251).

 ### An infernal engine: iron-sulfur clusters and bioelectricity